 You add a resource buffer by dedicating people to the project full-time.
 This means that, if a task finishes early, the team can begin the next one without interruption to the project.
 For example, if the team is able to consolidate project interviews into 1 week rather than 3 weeks, they can start writing the report sooner.

 Looking for more information on project methodologies?
-Check out our article on project management methodologies, and subscribe to the Digital Project Manager newsletter for more sources of great project management content.
+Check out our article on project management methodologies and on hybrid project methodologies. and subscribe to the Digital Project Manager newsletter for more sources of great project management content.